-You’ll also have greater flexibility in the types of services that an independent caregiver may provide.
+Flexibility: You’ll also have greater flexibility in the types of services that an independent caregiver may provide.
 Agencies standardize their procedures to ensure a high standard of quality, which might mean that their caregivers are not willing or required to provide some services that you might want.

-The two biggest benefits to hiring a home health aide independently are the choice of caregiver and lower cost.
-When interviewing aides privately, you have the benefit of meeting them in person and allowing the senior to get acquainted with them to make sure that it’s a good fit.
+Choice of Caregiver: When interviewing aides privately, you have the benefit of meeting them in person and allowing the senior to get acquainted with them to make sure that it’s a good fit.

-There is a greater range of costs between independent home health aides than you will find with agency fees.
+Lower Cost: There is a greater range of costs between independent home health aides than you will find with agency fees.
 Varied costs give you more room for negotiating fees, and you can offer a bit more if you find someone who is a really good fit.

 There are some big downsides to hiring an independent home health care aide.
 You will essentially need to perform all the administrative duties that a home health care agency does for you.

 According to the Department of Labor’s Bureau of Labor Statistics, nursing assistants have about three times the rate of back and musculoskeletal injuries as construction workers. [viii] The Department of Labor also reports that nursing employees report over 35,000 back and other injuries each year that caused them enough pain that they missed work.

-Two very big cons to hiring an independent worker are training and protection.
+Training and Protection: Two very big cons to hiring an independent worker are training and protection.
 Seniors that need help become vulnerable when a senior health aide lacks proper training or has not had their background checked thoroughly.
 Family members often lack the resources to perform adequate screenings and verify credentials.